<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 Test Your Pool Water

 If you think you might have a metal stain or you’re just unsure of what’s causing your pool liner stains, you can buy a stain test kit.
-A total metal stain test will tell you which types of metals are in your water and help you determine what you need to do next.
+A stain test kit may help you determine what is causing the stain.

 Pro tip: You can always call in a professional to help you diagnose and treat the stains in your pool.